 Cast of Characters Props

 1 Greek messenger A map of the pass at Thermopylae

 Xerxes A diagram of the Greek battle strategy

 Leonidas Fake shields and spears

 2 Spartan soldiers

 1 Greek spy

 1 Persian horseman

 1 Persian messenger

 2 Persian soldiers

-(Leonidas and his 300 ar Greek Messenger: re at the Pass at Thermopylae.)
+(Leonidas and his 300 are at the Pass at Thermopylae.)
+Greek Messenger:

 Leonidas:

-· • nemselves and train for battle.
-They do not see a horseman watching hey all exit the stage and Xerxes enters followed by the horseman.)
+(The Spartans beautify themselves and train for battle.
+They do not see a horseman watching them.
+After some time, they all exit the stage and Xerxes enters followed by the horseman.)
+Horseman:

-Xerxes:

 (Xerxes exits and Persian soldiers enter, attacking the Spartans.
 Fighting continues as they go off stage.
 Xerxes enters and waits until a Persian messenger comes crawling in, asking for reinforcements.)

+Persian Messenger:

-Persian Messenger: Xerxes: (Xerxes exits and Spartans enter holding off an attack from the Immortals.
+(Xerxes exits and Spartans enter holding off an attack from the Immortals.
 They are all killed and the Spartans exit rejoicing.)

 (The stage is empty and Xerxes enters followed by the Greek spy.)
+Xerxes:

+Greek Spy:

-Xerxes: Greek Spy: Xerxes: (The Persian army follows the secret path.)
-Leonidas: (The Spartans stay with Leonidas and they wait for the Persian army.)
+(The Persian army follows the secret path.)
+Leonidas:

+(The Spartans stay with Leonidas and they wait for the Persian army.)
 (A battle occurs and all the Spartans are killed.)
 (Xerxes enters with his Persians.)
+Xerxes:

-Xerxes: Persian: Xerxes:
+Persian:

-Student Handout 2.8-Play Template: The Burning of Athens
+Lesson 2 Student Handout 2.8-Play Template: The Burning of Athens